The Judgment of Paris and its Revolutionary Implications in the Winemaking Industry

 Stag’s Leap Wine Cellars makes the greatest Chardonnay.

-This is an elegant Chardonnay with pleasing citrus, orange blossom and apricot aromas.
+This elegant Chardonnay has pleasing citrus, orange blossom and apricot aromas.
 The wine is medium to full-bodied in weight, with a hint of minerality that keeps the wine refreshing.

 Cabernet Sauvignon delivers expressive aromas of mocha, chocolate-covered cherry, crushed raspberry, olive and thyme.
 The palate has a pleasing bramble berry note that leads to a long finish with a hint of oak spice.
 Rich and flavorful, the wine is well-structured with fine-grained tannins.

 For the past several years, he has collaborated with Karia, the ancient Greek term for “graceful,” to bring winemaking nearer to the field.
-With grapes from the colder Coombsville and Carneros appellations, he skips malolactic fermentation, retaining the naturally occurring acidity and making balanced wines with silky acidity.
+He skips malolactic fermentation with grapes from the colder Coombsville and Carneros appellations, retaining the naturally occurring acidity and making balanced wines with silky acidity.
 Additionally, he grows fresh wood from Oak Knoll and Atlas Peak, where he thinks the Chardonnay fruit is richer for barrel fermentation and ageing.

 The Judgment of Paris had revolutionary implications for the winemaking industry worldwide.
 It introduced Californian wines to the world stage and offered a chance for the French wines to review their winemaking procedures.